hombreperro45/docs/docs/library/Core_Template.md

 In order to propose improvements to this document, [visit it's corresponding source page on github](https://github.com/libretro/docs/tree/master/docs/library/).
 Changes are proposed using "Pull Requests."

 --add relevent corenamed.md to end of link--
---There's already an edit button on all the documentation pages but having another contribution link doesn't hurt.--

 ## See also

 [Other Core](https://buildbot.libretro.com/docs/library/)

---OPTIONAL SECTION, add related cores url endings to end of link--
+--OPTIONAL SECTION, add all related cores url endings to end of link--

 ## License